sdunlap-afit/icefw/README.md

 1. Rockwell 1756-L61 programmable logic controller (PLC)
 2. SEL-3505-5 real-time automation controller (RTAC).
-3. CubeWheel reac
+3. CubeWheel reaction wheel for satellite attitude control.

-Both are professional-grade devices used in industrial control systems (ICS).
+All three are professional-grade devices used in real-world control systems.
 These devices were chosen to provide examples of the two primary types of firmware you will encounter in the field: bare-metal firmware and embedded Linux firmware.
-The Rockwell PLC is a bare-metal device, meaning it runs directly on the hardware without an operating system.
+The Rockwell PLC and CubeWheel reaction wheel are bare-metal devices, meaning they run directly on the hardware without a standard operating system.
 The SEL RTAC is an embedded Linux device, meaning it runs a stripped-down version of Linux with a custom user interface and applications.
+The SEL RTAC is a textbook example of security for embedded system firmware.
+They did pretty much everything correctly (at least with their firmware).

 Your goal is to analyze the firmware samples and answer a series of questions.
-There are multiple ways to discover the required information.

 # Setup